 30.06.13.
 Sausage sizzle on demolition site, cnr Hereford St / Colombo St. Abandoned Cathedral Sq bldgs beyond

 30.06.13.
-Colombo St / Hereford St / High St crossing view of Chalice sculpture & abandoned Cathedral Sq bldgs
+Colombo St / Hereford St / High St crossing view, Chalice sculpture & abandoned Cathedral Sq bldgs

 30.06.13.
-Colombo St / Hereford St / High St crossing view of abandoned Christchurch Cathedral left & part demolished BNZ right
+Colombo St / Hereford St / High St crossing view, abandoned Christ Church Cathedral left & part demolished BNZ right

 30.06.13.
-Colombo St / Hereford St / High St crossing view of abandoned, old PO left & abandoned Government Life right, awaiting demolition, Cathedral Sq
+Colombo St / Hereford St / High St crossing view, abandoned, old PO left & abandoned Government Life right, awaiting demolition, Cathedral Sq

 30.06.13.
-Colombo St S view of demolition sites & abandoned bldgs towards The Crossing by Cashel St
+Colombo St S view, demolition sites & abandoned bldgs towards The Crossing by Cashel St

 30.06.13.
 Colombo St W view across a demolition site to Hereford St. Repaired, new Council bldg middle